-Thinking about a career in full-stack development?
-We spoke with Taylor, a technology consultant and full-stack software developer at RightNow Media, to find out more about her day to day and what she works on in her full-stack role.
-Taylor was a consultant on our brand new Back-End Engineer Career Path.
+But what does a Full-Stack Developer actually do?
+We spoke with Taylor, a technology consultant and Full-Stack Software Developer at RightNow Media, to find out more about her day to day and what she works on in her full-stack role.
+Taylor was a consultant on our Back-End Engineer career path.

 Is full-stack development right for you?

 We asked Taylor what she loves about full-stack development and she told us, “I love both front-end and back-end development.”
-Being a full-stack software developer allows her to explore both her creative side and her problem-solving, analytical side.
+Being a Full-Stack Software Developer allows her to explore both her creative side and her problem-solving, analytical side.

 Working on the front end allows Taylor to be creative, working with what the user is going to see and interact with.
 “I enjoy thinking about how the user is best going to be engaged with the website I’m creating, and I like creating the colors and the styles and the different layouts that the user is going to interact with.”

 Working on the back end gives Taylor the chance to problem solve — something else she loves.
-“You will problem solve as a front-end developer, but there are some larger puzzle pieces that you get to work with and you get to put into play when you start integrating with the back end.”
+“You will problem-solve as a Front-End Developer, but there are some larger puzzle pieces that you get to work with and you get to put into play when you start integrating with the back end.”

-If you enjoy being creative and solving problems — and you enjoy having an understanding for the full picture of how different things interact and work together — full-stack development may be the career for you!
+If you enjoy being creative and solving problems — and you enjoy having an understanding for the full picture of how different things interact and work together — full-stack development may be the career for you.

-“As you understand the basic building blocks of programs and the building blocks of how those applications work together, that knowledge is very transferable.
-So don’t feel like you have to learn all of it — if you start with something, you can take that and build on top of it.”
+“As you understand the basic building blocks of programs and the building blocks of how those applications work together, that knowledge is very transferable,” she says.
+“So don’t feel like you have to learn all of it — if you start with something, you can take that and build on top of it.”